 This reduces the issues associated with Australian superannuation schemes, where a person can have multiple superannuation schemes, all with their own fees, and can end up with a lot of small balances.
 However, as KiwiSaver balances get larger, it becomes more important to choose the best risk profile and KiwiSaver provider for you.

-There are 16 KiwiSaver providers and 141 different funds to choose from.
+There are many KiwiSaver providers and over 100 different funds to choose from.
 These range from the very large providers and funds to boutique funds.
 You should work out your risk profile and get advice on which KiwiSaver fund would be appropriate for you.
 You can change your KiwiSaver provider at any time.
 However, it is important to note that in doing so, any underlying investments will have to be sold, and then reinvested with the new provider.
 This may result in small transaction costs for you.
 It is also important that you check whether there are any withdrawal fees to transfer.
 A small number of KiwiSaver providers have such fees.

 Any NZ resident living in NZ and under the age of 65, receives